Estimating the Field Capacity of Farm Machines

 Theoretical field capacity (TFC) depends only on the full operating width of the machine and the average travel speed in the field.
 It represents the maximum possible field capacity that can be obtained at the given field speed when the full operating width of the machine is being used.
 It can be calculated from equation (1).

 Field efficiency is expressed as the percentage of a machine's TFC actually achieved under real conditions.
 It accounts for failure to utilize the full operating width of the machine (overlapping) and many other time delays.
-These might include turning, idle travel across headlands or to wagons, filling seed and pesticide hoppers, emptying grain tanks, cleaning a plugged machine, checking a machine's performance and making adjustments, and waiting for wagons and operator rest stops.
-Delay activities that occur outside the field, such as daily service, travel to and from the field, and major repairs, are not included in a field efficiency measurement.
+These may include turning, filling with seed, fertilizer or pesticide, emptying grain, traveling to a supply tender or grain cart, cleaning a plugged machine, checking a machine's performance and making adjustments, waiting for trucks, and operator rest stops.
+Delay activities that occur outside the field, such as daily service, travel to and from the field, and major repairs are not included in field efficiency measurement.

 Average field speed can be easily measured by marking off a distance of 88 feet in the field, placing a stake at each end, and counting the seconds it takes to drive between the stakes.
 Average field speed can then be calculated from equation (2).